K3zter/mcp2-save-splitter/README.md

     .\mcp2tools.ps1 add -psu igr.psu

+Once the process is complete, copy the contents of the `existing_cards` folder back into the `PS2` folder of your MCP2 SD card - overwriting the existing files. **Ensure your MCP2 files are backed up prior to this step.**

 ## Remove folder from existing VMCs
 This can be used to remove a given named directory `.mc2` file in the `existing_cards` folder.
 Begin by populating the `existing_cards` folder with the contents of your `PS2` folder from the MCP2 SD card.